CV

 I am Ji-won Lee (이지원, 李志遠), a Ph.D. in Sociology from the University at Albany, State University of New York.

-As a political and historical sociologist, I work at the intersection of political sociology, sociology of development, and the study of status and inequality, with institutional change as a central focus.
+As a political and historical sociologist, I work at the intersection of political sociology, the study of status and inequality, and sociology of development as a central focus.
 My research examines when and why societies expand access for less powerful groups, even when powerful actors pursue exclusive interests.

 I am committed to methodological pluralism, specializing in qualitative and historical analysis with a deep interest in articulating their distinct scientific logics.